xyngular/py-xinject/docs/index.md

 The fixture is in a pytest plugin module.
-This plugin module is automatically found and loaded by pytest. pytest checks all installed dependencies in the environment it runs in, so as long as glazy is installed in the environment as a dependency it will find this and autoload this fixture for each unit test.
+This plugin module is automatically found and loaded by pytest. pytest checks all installed dependencies in the environment it runs in, so as long as udepend is installed in the environment as a dependency it will find this and autoload this fixture for each unit test.

 This means for each unit test executed via pytest, it will always start with no resources